SSH2: Industry insight – The delight of better control

 - People find their heating controls confusing and hard to use.
-Around two thirds of households have problems with drafts, damp, overheating, or something else.
+Nearly every household has problems with drafts, damp, overheating, or something else.
 Most put up with a below par heating experience because they don’t know how to improve it.

 - In our Living Lab trials, different people valued different things when it came to their heating, but improving control seemed to benefit everyone.